timely & PRACTICAL

 STORAGE & PEAKING

-To disrupt carbon-based fuels, a fusion power plant must meet a combination of low capital and operating costs, rapid construction time, high operational reliability, and ease of maintenance.
-The combination of additive manufacturing, high field operation, and higher efficiency supercritical water thermal cycle offers the best path for a stellarator plant to achieve these objectives.
+In addition, to disrupt carbon-based fuels, a fusion power plant must meet a combination of low capital costs, rapid construction time, low downtime, and ease of maintenance.
+The combination of additive manufacturing, high magnetic field, and supercritical water thermal cycle offers the best path for a stellarator plant to achieve these objectives.
 The following non-subsidized costs are targeted for 10th-of-a-kind power units and nth-of-a-kind balance of plant:

 OVERNIGHT CAPITAL COST

 GENERATION PER POWER UNIT